Looking for Similarities and Differences

 Objective: To begin to explore and ask questions about insects.

-Materials: a variety of live adult insects collected in small jars, magnifying lenses.
+Materials: a variety of live adult insects collected in clear jars with lids, magnifying lenses.

 BUILD AN INSECT

 Objective: To construct and compare felt insect models and identify common features and differences in insect anatomy.

 Ahead of time, create bags of insect parts using the five Build an Insect templates and a variety of craft materials.
 In every bag use the same material to represent Continue reading All Sorts of Insects – Activities

 Characters: Teddy Toad, Shirley Spider, Davy Dragonfly, Bombardier Beetle, Giant Water Bug.